 Whole Life Insurance

-From the end of World War II through the late 1960s, whole life insurance was the most popular insurance product.
-Policies secured income for families in the event of the untimely death of the insured and helped subsidize retirement planning.
+Whole life insurance is one of the most popular policies that can be bought.
+Policies can help secure income for your family, and help them pay costs for retirement planning.
 After the passing of the Tax Equity and Fiscal Responsibility Act (TEFRA) in 1982, many banks and insurance companies became more interest-sensitive.

 Whole life insurance is a type of permanent life insurance that accumulates cash value.
-In addition to paying a death benefit, whole life insurance also contains a savings component in which cash value may accumulate.
+With this policy beneficiaries also have a savings account that can be accumulated into cash value.
 Interest accrues at a fixed rate and on a tax-deferred basis.

 Whole life insurance also has a separate cash value component, which grows as the insurer pays policyholders dividends, a portion of the insurance company’s revenue that is paid to policyholders.
 Policyholders may be able to withdraw from or borrow against the cash value portion of their policy to fund expenses while they are living.

-Whole life insurance guarantees payment of a death benefit to beneficiaries in exchange for level, regularly-due premium payments.
-The policy includes a savings portion, called the “cash value,” alongside the death benefit.
+Policyholders will get death benefit payments in exchange for monthly premiums.
+This policy also includes a savings benefit, which is called the cash value, that beneficiaries can get in addition to the death benefit.
 In the savings component, interest may accumulate on a tax-deferred basis.
 Growing cash value is an essential component of whole life insurance.

 Whole Life Insurance vs. Term Life Insurance